njmarko/mastermind/README.md

 ## Gameplay

-* You can hover over any element and a tooltip will appear.
+* You can hover over any element and a tooltip will appear
-* Use `q, w, e, a, s, d` to input sings
+* Use `q, w, e, a, s, d` to input signs
 * Input the combination by pressing `enter`
 * Clear the combination by pressing `backspace`
 * Start a new game by pressing `n`